placrosse/kodo/docs/source/tutorial.rst

 Denotes the number of symbols in a block/generation.
 Increasing this number will have the following effects:

-* The computational complexity will increase, and can therefore slow the encoding/decoding.
+* The computational complexity will increase, and can therefore slow down the encoding/decoding.
 * For some variants of RLNC, the per-packet overhead will increase due to added coding coefficients.